input-output-hk/catalyst-fund-archive-tool/README.md

 They carry and additional column named `choice` that carries the number of the option the account has voted for.

+#### Summary

+For every public vote plan an additional file named `vote_plan_summary_<vote plan id>.csv` is created.
+This file contains the total number of votes (not the total of voting power) per each proposal in the vote plan.

 ### Private vote plans

 _Not yet implemented._